Fourth Street Live!: Events

-Some events held at Fourth Street Live! in the past have included national acts in concert, such as Kid Rock, 3 Doors Down, O.A.R., Sister Hazel, VHS or Beta, Goo Goo Dolls, Tracy Lawrence, Jason Michael Carroll, Jake Owen, Jason Aldean, Eric Church, Clay Walker, Three Dog Night, !Smack Talk!, Phil Vassar, Buddy Jewell, Emerson Drive, Finger Eleven, The Marshall Tucker Band, Little Texas, Blue October, Shiny Toy Guns, Gavin Degraw, Violent Femmes, Gretchen Wilson, Justin Bieber The Big Band Theory-USA and many others.

 The University of Louisville's annual "Run for the L of It" 5K begins and ends at Fourth Street Live.
 Also, the finish line of the Louisville Ironman Triathlon, which debuted in 2007, is located at Fourth Street Live.
 The Venue also holds annual events celebrating the Kentucky Derby and was the "Cup Village" when Louisville hosted the 2008 Ryder Cup and often holds pep rallies and celebrations for the University of Louisville's athletic teams including for the teams that made the 2005 Final Four, 2007 Orange Bowl, and the 2007 College World Series.
 During the Summer, Fourth Street Live hosts Summer Concert Series, which is a series of concerts featuring top national acts.
-A Mardi Gras parade, Halloween trick-or-treating, and a New Year's Eve celebration are other annual events which are popular at the venue.
+A Mardi Gras parade, Halloween trick-or-treating, and a New Year's Eve celebration are other annual events which are at the venue.

-The venue will also be part of the city's annual Holiday extravaganza, Holiday in the City.
+The venue will also be part of the city's annual holiday season extravaganza, Holiday in the City.